 Applications for summer internships

 The ICRC seeks full-time interns/volunteers during the summer.
-The deadline for summer applications is May 7; however, most positions are filled by late March.
+Summer applications are now closed.

 Applications for fall internships

 For the fall semester, we are open to interns/volunteers who can work a minimum of 10 to 15 hours each week, as specified above.
 The deadline for fall applications is August 31 (some exceptions are made for law students); however, most positions are filled by mid-August.

 For the spring semester, we are open to interns/volunteers who can work a minimum of 10 to 15 hours each week, as specified above.
 The deadline for spring/summer applications is January 31 (some exceptions are made for law students); however, most positions are filled by early December.